isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ### <a name="Faq-announced"></a>FAQ.2: When and where was this work first announced?

-It was announced by [Bjarne Stroustrup in his CppCon 2015 opening keynote, “Writing Good C++14”](https://isocpp.org/blog/2015/09/stroustrup-cppcon15-keynote).
-See also the [accompanying isocpp.org blog post](https://isocpp.org/blog/2015/09/bjarne-stroustrup-announces-cpp-core-guidelines), and for the rationale of the type and memory safety guidelines see [Herb Sutter’s follow-up CppCon 2015 talk, “Writing Good C++14 ...
-By Default”](https://isocpp.org/blog/2015/09/sutter-cppcon15-day2plenary).
+It was announced by [Bjarne Stroustrup in his CppCon 2015 opening keynote, "Writing Good C++14"](https://isocpp.org/blog/2015/09/stroustrup-cppcon15-keynote).
+See also the [accompanying isocpp.org blog post](https://isocpp.org/blog/2015/09/bjarne-stroustrup-announces-cpp-core-guidelines), and for the rationale of the type and memory safety guidelines see [Herb Sutter's follow-up CppCon 2015 talk, "Writing Good C++14 ...
+By Default"](https://isocpp.org/blog/2015/09/sutter-cppcon15-day2plenary).

 ### <a name="Faq-maintainers"></a>FAQ.3: Who are the authors and maintainers of these guidelines?